 ‘The person I worked with provided me with step-by-step guides on my areas of weaknesses.’
 Madiha Year 11

-The University Scholars Programme aims to target specific students in the Reading area who may not consider a path involving a university.
+The University Scholars Programme aims to target specific students who may not have considered attending university.
 It is a longitudinal exposure to many aspects of university and the benefits of going to university, and includes working with the University's student ambassadors and developing study skills.
-Every year a group of our Year 10 students engage in this project, the students say that it has given them an objective view on attending university and that they have learnt many things from the project.
+Every year a group of our Year 10 students engage in this project.
+The students say that it has given them an objective view on attending university and that they have learnt many things from the project.

 Finally, the University outreach team run activities for Personal Development and STEM days, they provide speakers for subjects as part of our Deeper Applied Learning strategy, and arrange visits to the university for various year groups.